Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 * Denotes a sitting Constable

-Given that to win against a high vote for “none of the above” might be seen to be an indication of lack of confidence in the candidate, those candidates who might otherwise be unopposed could well adopt a tactic used in other countries, that is installing a “paper candidate” who would do no campaigning and generally would be unsuitable for office.
+Given that to win against a high vote for “none of the above” might be seen to be an indication of lack of confidence in the candidate, those candidates who might otherwise be unopposed could adopt a tactic used in other countries, that is installing a “paper candidate” who would do no campaigning and generally would be unsuitable for office.
 This way, the successful candidate could claim a resounding victory.
 68% of the vote in a “contested” election looks much better that 68% against “none of the above”.

 Election of senators